zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-loadingdata.md

 ```

 This results in a CORS preflight request for each unique uri.
-For example, if the user were to browse to two separate resource `aresource` and `otherresource` it would result in the following requests
+For example, if the user were to browse to two separate resources `aresource` and `otherresource`, it would result in the following requests.

 ```
 Preflight